Lynn meets up with Mike, unaware of his bad past.

 "Oh come on!
 You know it excited you.
 It was just a bit of fun."

 "Fun!
 It wasn't fun for me.
-It wasn't fun having you attack me like that, like some kind of nutcase.
+It wasn't fun having you attack me like some kind of nutcase.
 Look at me.
 Go on look at me.
 I'm still bloody shaking.
 Do you really think I've just had some fun?"
 He put his hand on her arm but she pushed it away.
 "Don't you dare touch me!" she shouted.
 "You touch me again, so help me I'll kill you."

 "Oh don't talk so stupid.
 I'll get my jacket and give you a lift home."